Sarah Iremonger

-This website spans more than thirty years of Sarah Iremonger's visual art practice, from the first paintings in the early 1990s to the conceptual work of the late 1990s, a site-specific multi-media approach in the 2000s and a return to painting in 2014.
+This website spans more than thirty years of Sarah Iremonger's visual art and writing practice, from the first oil paintings in the early 1990s to the conceptualisation of the work in the late 1990s, site-specific multi-media approach through the 2000s, a return to painting since 2014 and a pan-disciplinary approach through recent developments in text-based and digital artwork.

 To view recent work contact Oliver Sears Gallery www.oliversearsgallery.com